NaimiNafis/etch-a-sketch/README.md

 ## Installation / Access
 - Simply clone the repo and open index.html in a web browser.
-- Or you can click the link on the About Section.
+- Or you can click the link in the About Section.

 ## Contributing
 Contributions are welcome.
 Please open an issue or submit a pull request.